timdeschryver/timdeschryver.dev/bits/optimize-your-bundle-size-with-source-map-explorer/index.md

 npx source-map-explorer ./dist/PROJECT-NAME/*.js
 ```

-This should open a new browser window with the output details in which you can see all the included dependencies (from your own or 3rd parties).
+This command should open a new browser window with the output details in which you can see all the included dependencies (from your own or 3rd parties).

 ![The result of running source-map-explorer](./images/output.png)

 Make sure that you've built your project with source-maps enabled.
-Either update your [source map configation](https://angular.dev/reference/configs/workspace-config#source-map-configuration) or pass the `--source-map` option flag to your build command.
+If that's not the case, either update your [source map configation](https://angular.dev/reference/configs/workspace-config#source-map-configuration), or pass the `--source-map` option flag to the Angular build command.

-As the next step, explore the remaining files and be attentive to what can be trimmed down.
+For the next step, explore the remaining files and be attentive to what can be trimmed down.